 A guide to your first interaction with elephants

 Hello there, dear reader!
 If you’re here, then we can safely assume that like us, you too love elephants!
 Well, elephants are like that.
-Though they may look huge, scary and wild, but once you spend time with them, you realize just how quiet and lovable they are.
+Though they may look huge, scary, and wild, once you spend time with them, you realize just how quiet and lovable they are once you spend time with them.
 If you love elephants, then interacting with them is going to be an experience you’ll never forget!
 Elefantastic provides guests with such an amazing experience that they will treasure it forever.
 For elephant lovers, this could be the best thing ever!
 So, if you’ve never experienced interacting with elephants, then you’re at the right place!

 Sometimes, guests begin to stress as an elephant approaches with its ears flapping.
 Please don’t stress!
 The elephant is merely cooling itself down.
 It has fat veins that run beneath the thin skin of the ear and as the elephant flaps its ears against the wind, it helps to cool the blood and therefore its overall body temperature.
 This flapping, therefore, is not about scaring you, but merely elephants taking care of themselves.